mailserver/ansible-role-clamav/README.md

     group: "milter"
 ```

-The directory `/var/spool/postfix/milters` is expected to exist with read/write access to the milter_socket_group.
+The directory `/var/spool/postfix/milters` is expected to exist with read/write access to the _clamav_config.milter.group.